rage/java-programming-fall-19/data/osa-14/3-laajempi-sovellus-asteroids.md

 ```

 <!-- Nyt, olettaen että pisteiden kasvatus on poistettu animationtimerin alusta, pisteitä saa aina asteroidiin osuttaessa. -->
-Now, if the increasing of points has been removed from the start of the animationmeter, player gets points when they hit an asteroid.
+Now, if the increasing of points has been removed from the start of the animation timer, player gets points when they hit an asteroid.

 <img src="../img/material/asteroids-ammuskelua.gif" alt="Like a boss."/>